UTSCCSCC01/finalprojectf22-momentie/doc/sprint1/PB.md

 Backend:

 1. Error code needs to follow standards.
+Unsure if we should make a issue for now.

 Frontend: